 9:00 – 10:00 am

 Registration takes a matter of minutes.
 Each school receives a packet containing materials for the conference day, including nametags.
-An emcee and various student groups from around the state keep participants entertained as we get closer to starting the formal program.
+Various student groups from across the Western Slope keep participants entertained as we get closer to starting the formal program.

 10:00 – 11:00 am

 Opening Ceremonies begin with welcome speeches by the conference student co-chairs and educational leaders.
 Each year our Executive Committee works hard to identify and invite a notable public speaker to address conference attendees.

 At the 2018 event, we heard from Marissa Molina, a native of Mexico who grew up in Glenwood Springs and went on to become an educator through Teach for America.
 Marissa was honored in 2015 by the White House as a Champion for Change, for being a strong role model for her students and their families.

 11:10 am – 12:30 pm

 The first interactive session of the conference day involves informal group discussions led by trained student facilitators.
 In these discussion groups, students have a chance to speak their mind about diversity issues they are facing in their schools and communities.
 It is also the best opportunity during the day for students to meet one-on-one with other conference participants.
 Volunteer student facilitators lead discussions on school climate, diversity, cliques, socioeconomic issues, and stereotypes.
 Lunch is served in these groups.

 While students are in their discussion groups, faculty advisors meet to have their own discussion on diversity, curriculum, and other school issues.
 Lunch is provided to them at this time as well.